 Meeting the Unique Needs of Cresthaven Residents

 Cresthaven residents often present with mobility limitations and mild cognitive impairments.
 According to the CDC, such conditions are common in assisted living environments.
 This facility is well-equipped to cater to these needs, providing a safety net for its residents.
-Cresthaven now integrates the latest assistive technologies, including AI-powered smart glasses, real-time interpreting assistants, and devices that offer environmental scanning and text-to-speech capabilities, enhancing both independence and safety for all residents[1], [3], [5].
+Cresthaven now integrates the latest assistive technologies, including AI-powered smart glasses, real-time interpreting assistants, and devices that offer environmental scanning and text-to-speech capabilities, further incorporating modular power-assist mobility devices for manual wheelchairs and smart, AI-powered all-terrain power wheelchairs—supporting residents in navigating complex environments and improving safety and independence[1], [3], [5], [1].
 Mr. Lucas’s transition from assisted living to memory care exemplifies the facility’s adaptive care strategy.
 Testimonials on Caring.com highlight the compassion and professionalism that characterize Cresthaven’s approach.

 Understanding Costs and Financial Options at Cresthaven